Ivy Raider ‘Moneyball for Gunnery’

 There are several ways this study could be improved:

-standard on how to collect MMG data.
-Utilize tablets instead of whiteboards for data tracking and
+on how to collect MMG data.
+Utilize tablets instead of whiteboards for data tracking and standardize this

-crew performance.
-For instance, Soldier discipline, crew cohesion, maintenance culture, and MG

-involvement.
-The inclusion of more variables only increases our ability to accurately predict a crew’s

-Part 3,” where we will investigate the impact of biometric data, including sleep and stress, on MMG

 performance.
+For instance, Soldier discipline, crew cohesion, maintenance culture, and MG involvement.
+The

+inclusion of more variables only increases our ability to accurately predict a crew’s likelihood of

+3,” where we will investigate the impact of biometric data, including sleep and stress, on MMG performance.

-Given the extended and intensive nature of gunnery, which can significantly affect a Soldier’s
+Given the extended and intensive nature of gunnery, which can significantly affect a Soldier’s well-being, this

 Recommendations